CoinCulture/evm-tools/analysis/guide.md

 positions and sizes in memory, allowing them to operate on a contiguous array of memory.

 All arithmetic happens on big integers using elements on the stack (ie. 32-byte Big Endian integers).
-Currently, the only crypto operation is the SHA3 hash function, which takes a position in memory and a length to read input from and outputs the hash on the stack.
+Currently, the only crypto operation is the SHA3 hash function, which takes an arbitrary length byte-array from memory (specified by an initial position in memory and a length) and outputs the hash on the stack.
 Contract and blockchain level contexts give access to various useful environmental information - for instance CALLDATACOPY will copy the input data sent to the contract (known as call-data) into memory, and NUMBER can be used to time-lock behaviour by block number.

 The EVM operates on its ephemeral memory via MLOAD and MSTORE, and on its persistent storage via SLOAD and SSTORE.
-JUMP can be used to jump to arbitrary points in the program, and those points must be a JUMPDEST.
+JUMP can be used to jump to arbitrary points in the program, where those points must be a JUMPDEST.
 The PUSH1-PUSH32 opcodes push anywhere from 1 to 32 bytes to the stack.
 The DUP1-DUP16 opcodes push a duplicate of one of the top 16 elements of the stack to the top of the stack.
 The SWAP1-SWAP16 opcodes swap the top element of the stack with any of the preceding 16.

 The LOG opcodes enable event logging which is recorded in blocks and can be verified efficiently by light clients.
 Finally, CALL and CREATE allow contracts to call and create other contracts, respectively, while RETURN returns a chunk of memory from a call, and SUICIDE causes the contract to be destroyed and return all funds to a specified address.

-The specification for each opcode can be found in the [yellow paper](http://gavwood.com/paper.pdf)([source on github](https://github.com/ethereum/yellowpaper)), or in the implementation of the EVM in your favorite language.
+The specification for each opcode can be found in the [yellow paper](http://gavwood.com/paper.pdf) ([source on Github](https://github.com/ethereum/yellowpaper)), or in the implementation of the EVM in your favorite language.

 Note the EVM is redundantly Turing complete -